 Main religions: Christianity (majority Roman Catholic), Judaism, indigenous and Afro-Colombian religions.

-Colombia’s long history of civil conflict, involving government forces, the Revolutionary Armed Forces of Colombia (FARC) and a host of other rebel insurgencies, paramilitary groups and criminal gangs, has spanned more than 50 years and caused the deaths of more than 260,000 people, with over 7 million others displaced.
-Many of the victims are from peaceful indigenous, Afro-Colombian and other rural communities inhabiting the remote and mountainous areas where the fighting has raged.
-Reflecting a broader context of discrimination and exclusion, minorities and indigenous peoples have been disproportionately affected by the violence, with many communities targeted with violence and eviction from their lands by rebel groups and criminal gangs seeking to gain control over their resources.
+Colombia’s long history of civil conflict, involving government forces, the Revolutionary Armed Forces of Colombia (FARC) and a host of other rebel insurgencies, paramilitary groups and criminal gangs, has spanned more than 60 years and caused the deaths of more than 260,000 people, with over 8 million others displaced.
+Many of the victims have belonged to peaceful indigenous, Afro-Colombian and other rural communities inhabiting the remote and mountainous areas where the fighting has raged.
+Reflecting a broader context of discrimination and exclusion, minorities and indigenous peoples have been disproportionately affected by the violence, with many communities targeted with violence and eviction from their lands by rebel groups, paramilitaries and criminal gangs seeking to gain control over their resources.

-Both indigenous and Afro-Colombian communities share similar challenges of targeted violence, dispossession from communal lands and limited access to health, education and livelihood opportunities.
+Indigenous and Afro-Colombian communities share similar challenges of targeted violence, dispossession from communal lands and limited access to health, education and livelihood opportunities.
 To varying degrees these factors are driving displacement and migration across the country, which in turn is leading to increased urbanization, even from more remote communities.
-Indeed, for activists the threat of violence remains high, with 252 killed in 2018, a marked rise from the 191 murdered in 2017, according to data by the Institute of Studies for Peace and Development.
-Minority and indigenous communities have borne the brunt of this violence, with the National Indigenous Organization of Colombia (ONIC) reporting in January 2019 that roughly 40 per cent of the 467 human rights defenders killed since the signing of the peace accord in November 2016 were indigenous and minority community leaders.
+Indeed, for social leaders and activists the threat of violence remains high, with 1,327 killed since the signing of the peace agreement between the Colombian state and the FARC, according to 2022 data collected by the Institute of Studies for Peace and Development.
+Minority and indigenous communities have borne the brunt of this violence, with the National Indigenous Organization of Colombia (ONIC) reporting that 269 indigenous leaders were killed from 2016 to 2020.

-Estimated in the 2005 Census at 1.4 million and including 87 recognized communities (though some sources such as ONIC put the total at more than 100), Colombia’s indigenous population have struggled for decades to defend their lands from encroachment not only by rebel groups and criminal gangs, but also government-sponsored programmes for mining and oil or gas extraction.
-With hundreds of concessions granted in ancestral territory, indigenous communities have frequently found themselves on the frontline of violence and land rights violations, with activists regularly subjected to harassment, intimidation and killings.
-The impact of displacement and eviction from their land has also taken a heavy toll on the identity and wellbeing of some communities, with some experiencing high levels of anxiety, alcoholism and mental health issues.
-Rights groups have highlighted the risk that many smaller communities face of physical and cultural extinction.
+Colombia’s indigenous peoples include 115 recognized communities and were estimated by the 2018 Census to comprise 1,905,617 persons.
+They have struggled for decades to defend their lands from encroachment not only by rebel groups and criminal gangs but also by government-sponsored programmes for mining and oil or gas extraction.
+With hundreds of concessions granted in ancestral territories, indigenous peoples have frequently found themselves on the frontline of violence and land rights violations, with activists regularly subjected to harassment, intimidation and killings.
+The impact of displacement and evictions from their lands has also taken a heavy toll on the identity and wellbeing of some communities, with some experiencing high levels of anxiety and mental health issues.
+Civil society organizations have highlighted the risk of physical and cultural extinction that many smaller communities face.

-The Afro-Colombian community numbers around 4.3 million people, most of whom are based in urban areas.
-They are the majority population in towns in the North West and also live in low-income settlements in the major cities.
-Widespread displacement from communal lands has contributed to this process.
-Like the country’s indigenous population, Afro-Colombians have been particularly affected by violence and displacement resulting from the armed conflict, criminal violence and the drugs trade, with continued insecurity since the 2016 Peace Agreement.
-Their vulnerability is further by exacerbated by the profound social disparities they face, with high levels of unemployment, widespread poverty and limited access to essential services such as health care.
+The Afro-Colombian community numbers around 4.6 million people, most of whom are based in urban areas.
+They are the majority population in towns on the Pacific coast and also live in low-income settlements in the major cities.
+Widespread displacement from communal lands has contributed to this urbanization process.
+As with the country’s indigenous population, Afro-Colombians have been particularly badly affected by violence and displacement resulting from the armed conflict, criminal violence and the drugs trade, with continued insecurity since the 2016 peace agreement.
+Their vulnerability is further exacerbated by the profound social disparities they face, with high levels of unemployment, widespread poverty and limited access to essential services such as health care.

-Colombia is the fourth largest country in Latin America (1,141,748 square kilometres) and has the second largest population (over 44 million inhabitants).
-Colombia is bordered to the east by Venezuela and Brazil; to the south by Ecuador and Peru; to the North by the Atlantic Ocean, through the Caribbean Sea; and to the west by Panama and the Pacific Ocean.
+Colombia is the fourth largest country in Latin America (1,141,748 square kilometres) and has the second largest population (over 51 million inhabitants).
+Colombia is bordered to the east by Venezuela and Brazil; to the south by Ecuador and Peru; to the north by the Atlantic Ocean through the Caribbean Sea; and to the west by Panama and the Pacific Ocean.

 Colombia’s history has been characterized by frequent periods of political violence and protracted civil war dating back to as early as the second half of the 19th century.
-The historic origins of the conflict can be traced back to traditional power struggles for political dominance and control of natural resources (e.g. land) waged between ruling political elites of the conservative (PC) and liberal parties (PL).
-The periods of 1899-1903 and 1948-1958 (‘La Violencia’) were marked by bloody civil war and enduring phases of high intensity violence resulting in at least 200,000 deaths.
+The historic origins of the conflict can be traced back to longstanding power struggles for political dominance and control over land and natural resources waged between ruling political elites of the conservative (PC) and liberal (PL) parties.
+The period from 1920 to 1958 (‘La Violencia’) was marked by bloody civil war and enduring phases of high intensity violence resulting in at least 200,000 deaths.

-In 1958 the PL and the PC formed a power sharing arrangement which excluded other political parties, sparking the emergence of the left-wing guerrilla movements: Ejército de Liberación Nacional (ELN), Fuerzas Armadas Revolucionarias de Colombia – Ejército del Pueblo (FARC-EP), and into the 1970s the M-19 movement whose leaders eventually laid down their arms in 1989 and later became highly visible and influential in conventional politics.
+In 1958 the PL and the PC entered into a power sharing arrangement which excluded other political parties, sparking the emergence of left-wing guerilla movements: Ejército de Liberación Nacional (ELN); Fuerzas Armadas Revolucionarias de Colombia – Ejército del Pueblo (FARC-EP); and into the 1970s the M-19 movement whose leaders eventually laid down their arms in 1989 and later became highly visible and influential in conventional politics.

-The nature and roots of Colombia’s conflict (1964-2016) evolved over time.
-The most recent phases of the conflict were deemed to be less based on political ideology and much more rooted in territorial and natural resource control involving international private capital, drug traffickers, right-wing paramilitaries, leftist guerrillas, government forces, and military and economic interventions from powerful western governments such as the United States.
+The nature and roots of Colombia’s conflict (from 1964 onwards) have evolved over time.
+The most recent phases have been motivated by a complex mix of political ideology and competition for territorial and natural resource control involving international private capital, drug traffickers, right-wing paramilitaries, leftist guerillas, government forces, and military and economic interventions from powerful western governments such as the United States.